indocom/lumina/docs/after/registration2.md

 title: Registration Part 2
 ---

-:warning: This page might not be updated
+:warning: This page might not be updated.
+We will update it soon!

 Date: 31 July 2017 (AFTER ARRIVAL)<br/>